Esri/webhooks-samples/Developer/javascript/node.js/README.md

 #### Step Two: Clone or download this repository
-Once you have cloned/downaloded this repository, you will want to copy the `server.js` into your  **main folder**.
+Once you have downloaded this repository, you will want to copy the `server.js` into your  **main folder**.

 #### Step Three: Obtain your certificate and update server.js